jonnew/ONIX/oepcie/Design.md

 ```

 #### Returns `oe_ctx *`
 - An opaque handle to the newly created context if successful.
 Otherwise it
   shall return NULL and set errno to `EAGAIN`

 #### Description

-During successful context creation the following actions take place

-1. TODO
+On success a context struct is created, and its handle is passed to the user.
+The
+context holds all state used to communicate with a set of hardware devices.
+It
+holds paths to FIFOs and configuration communication channels and knowledge of
+the hardware's run state.
+It is configured through calls to `oe_set_ctx_opt`.
+It can be examined through calls to `oe_get_ctx_opt`.
+Its run-state can be
+manipulated through calls to `oe_ctx_init` and `oe_ctx_close`.

 ### oe_destroy_ctx
 Terminate a context and free bound resources.
-All blocking calls with exit
+All blocking calls exit
 immediately.

 ``` {.c}